 Exquisite mobile by Alexander Calder

 I went to a wonderful exhibit recently at the Los Angeles County Museum of Art.
-I toured the display of Alexander Calder’s airy, magical mobiles and was transported into a fairyland.
-For those few moments, I forgot about the crushing heat here in Los Angeles; my personal issues and anxieties; the world and its demands.
+I toured the display of Alexander Calder’s airy, spellbinding mobiles and was transported to a fairyland.
+For those few moments, I forgot about the crushing heat here in Los Angeles, California; my personal issues and anxieties; and the world and its demands.
 I hung out with Calder’s gifts to us all.
-The mobiles float, they waver, they tremble–like the fragile human beings we all are.
+The mobiles float, they waver, they tremble like the fragile human beings we all are.

 Calder, who studied mathematical engineering as a young man, died in 1976.
 I was in my thirties then.

 The lesson I took away: enjoy the natural and man-made beauty around you.
-It transports you for an instant and enables you to jump off that merry-go-round that is your life and focus on something other than your own, self-involved self.
+It transports you for an instant and enables you to take shelter from that hurricane that is your life and focus on something other than your own, self-involved self.

 If you want to be notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blogs, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 Please pass my blog along to anyone else who might be interested.